Introduction to Pronunciation

 After learning the basics of Chinese pronunciation, practicing with native speakers and having them point out your pronunciation mistakes will help your speaking abilities a lot.
 You can use language exchange sites like the ones listed below to connect with native speakers.
 I recommend Conversation Exchange if you’re looking for someone more serious about language learning.
 Once you’ve found a good partner, it’s a good idea to switch to a platform like WhatsApp or Discord to stay in touch more easily and schedule calls.
 Be clear that you are a beginner, and you’re looking for someone to help you practice your pronunciation.
 You’ll want to find someone who is high-intermediate to advanced in English, so you can easily communicate.
 Many natives will jump at the chance to help a beginner because they know they will get a lot of English practice out of it.

 If you’re a young woman, especially a native English speaker, it can be overwhelming how many people reach out.
 That’s why I suggest focusing on finding just one person you connect with, then moving the conversation to a different platform.
-Sometimes you will come across older people who teach their native language as a hobby and way to connect with others.
+Sometimes you will come across older people who teach their native language as a hobby and as a way to connect with others.
 They often make really good language exchange partners for beginners, and they usually don’t care if English isn’t your native language.

 Once you have a language partner, the next step is to schedule a practice session, either over voice or video call.
 I recommend keeping calls between 30 minutes to an hour.
 Before the session, discuss with your partner what they hope to get out of the exchange, so you’re both on the same page.
 For your part, prepare by finding a few short articles in Chinese to bring to the session.
 If it’s a video call, you can share your screen so your partner can follow along with the text.
 If it’s a voice call, send them the article in advance.
 During the call, read the article out loud, doing your best to pronounce each word clearly.
 Ask your partner to write down any words or sentences you struggled with, either in the chat or in a shared document.
 Once you’ve finished reading, have them send you their notes.
 Then, go over each word or sentence together, focusing on correcting your pronunciation one mistake at a time.